AI engines & cascade

 DeepSeek v4 Flash

 Free with quota / Pro / TeamStrong on technical and Asian-language content.
-Switch in settings.
+Called directly from China; auto-prompt-cache discounts repeat prefixes.

 Google Translate